PurpleBooth/git-mit/docs/lints/configuring.md

 ```

 You configure the authors [separately](../mit.md).
 This is so you don't
-end up committing peoples emails into a public repository.
+end up committing people's emails into a public repository.